SuperOffice/devnet-crmscript-chatbot/dialogflow bot/README.md

 ![Dialogflow](https://upload.wikimedia.org/wikipedia/en/c/c7/Dialogflow_logo.svg)

-## Getting started with DialogFlow
+## Getting started with Dialogflow

 ***

-This is a short description on how to setup DialogFlow for your SuperOffice installation.
+This is a short description on how to setup Dialogflow for your SuperOffice installation.
 This is not to be considered as best practice, but rather as a quick start to quickly get up and running.

-There are a couple of steps that needs to be taken in order to get get this to work:
+There are a couple of steps that needs to be taken in order to get this to work:

 - [ ] Create your DialogFlow agent.
 - [ ] Generate client ID and client secret.